Old Dirt Road: Other versions

 A very early sketch of the song was included on Lennon's album Menlove Ave. and a more developed version, including acoustic guitar was included on John Lennon Anthology.
 The country music feel of the song is more pronounced on the Menlove Ave. version, as Jesse Ed Davis' guitar part is heard on its own.
 The Menlove Ave. version also makes more transparent the influence of chain gang songs on the "cool, clear water" line.
 The Anthology version differs from the Walls and Bridges version in the bridge and the ending, and also lacks the overdubs that were added to the Walls and Bridges version.

 Covers

 Harry Nilsson, who co-wrote the lyrics with Lennon and performed on Lennon's version, also recorded his own version of the song for his 1980 album Flash Harry, on which Lennon's former bandmate Ringo Starr plays drums.
 According to AllMusic critic Richard Ginell, Nilsson's version is similar to Lennon's, albeit Nilsson sings it "in a somewhat strangled voice."
 Chip Madinger and Mark Easter agree that Nilsson's version is similar to Lennon's.
+SingersRoom critic Erica Henderson rated it as Nilsson's 7th best song, calling it "a heartfelt and introspective song that captures the essence of looking back on one’s past and the emotions that come with it."